- Tomatoes can be safe for pups, in some cases — However, dogs can only have ripe tomatoes without stems or leaves.

 👉 Remember, treats shouldn’t make up more than 10% of your dog’s daily calorie intake.

-- GI upset.
+- GI or stomach upset.
 Tomato poisoning may cause stomach pains for your dog as well as vomiting or diarrhea.

 - Weakness.
-Similar to drowsiness, your dog may show signs of muscle weakness if they have tomato poisoning.
+Similar to drowsiness, your dog may show signs of muscle weakness, such as struggling to stand up or move around, if they have tomato poisoning.

 - Loss of appetite.
 Your dog may not eat their usual food if they have tomatine poisoning.